 1. Learn the Basics

-If you’re new to dip pen calligraphy, your instinct may be to jump in head-first and give that holder and nib the ride of its life.
-There’s no reason, of course, you shouldn’t try that route if it appeals to you; but it’s more likely that you’ll experience success if you start with an understanding of the basics of calligraphy.
-The Beginner’s Guide to Modern Calligraphy blog post will help you in this endeavor, from ensuring you get the right supplies to cementing your knowledge of thin upstrokes and thick downstrokes.
+If you’re new to dip pen calligraphy, your instinct may be to jump in without any experience.
+There’s no reason that you shouldn’t try that route if it appeals to you!
+However, it’s much more likely that you’ll experience success if you start with an understanding of the basics of calligraphy.
+I recommend either taking an in-person calligraphy workshop or enrolling in The Beginner’s Modern Calligraphy Online Course.

 2. Identify Elements of Calligraphy that You Like